ModelMedia/py_ocr_bot/README.md

 ## ⛏️ Roadmap <a name = "roadmap"></a>
 1. Add the ability to process files by URL
+2. Add warning when exceeding the page limit in pdf file
+3. Add the ability to process text over 4096 characters
-2. Anti-flood protection
+4. Anti-flood protection
-2. Refactoring
+5. Refactoring

 ## ⛏️ Built Using <a name = "built_using"></a>
 + [Telethon](https://github.com/LonamiWebs/Telethon) - Telethon is an asyncio Python 3 MTProto library to interact with Telegram's API as a user or through a bot account (bot API alternative).